 - May/June: Nature

-Throughout the year, my daughter was also learning math (mostly Montessori).
+Throughout the year, my daughter was also learning math, which consists mostly of learning through real life/verbal word problems, hundred board and other DIY activities, and Montessori materials.
+We also did some Singapore Math (Kindergarten and 1A/B set), but it’s hard to sit through a workbook due to my active son.
 Each hands-on activity may take just a few minutes to complete or over an hour if my daughter really enjoys it.

 For my 20 month old son, we are focusing on colors, shapes, and animals.
 I am using a Montessori approach for his learning, so we are focusing on the concrete concepts and learning how to describe things in our environment.
 Although my daughter probably could have done some of the activities on my website at this age, my son is definitely not ready for them.